nextflow-io/website/content/blog/2014/reproduciblity-in-science-docker-and-nextflow-a-perfect-match.md

 This will launch the pipeline execution printing the final alignment out in the terminal screen.
-You can use a provide your own protein sequences FASTA filem by adding the option ``--query <file>`` and the change the splitting chunk size with ``--chunk n``	in the above command line.
+You can also provide your own protein sequence FASTA file by adding in the above command line the option ``--query <file>`` and/or change the splitting chunk size with ``--chunk n``

 ### Conclusion